 Forgotten Chicago kicks off its 11th season of exclusive events with several all-new and free presentations throughout the Chicago area!

-Forgotten Chicago is honored to present for the first time at the Harold Washington Library Center (400 South State Street) on Thursday, May 3, 2016 at 6:00 p.m. in an all-new presentation.
-Covering the South Loop in general and the area around the Harold Washington Library Center and South State Street in particular, we will discuss the drastic changes this area has experienced over the past 70 years.
+Forgotten Chicago was honored to present for the first time at the Harold Washington Library Center (400 South State Street) on Thursday, May 3, 2016 at 6:00 p.m. in an all-new presentation for 115 guests.
+Covering the South Loop in general and the area around the Harold Washington Library Center and South State Street in particular, we discussed the drastic changes this area has experienced since the nineteenth century.

 Realty & Building, 1953

 Historically home to train stations, vast rail yards, warehouses, printing plants and other manufacturing, the area nearby and south of the Harold Washington Library Center contrasts dramatically with neighborhoods north of the Loop.
 Skipping the well-known Levee District, this discussion focused on the history and development of this area, as well as the curious relics and remnants of this fascinating area’s history and built environment.

 On Monday, April 16th at 6:00 p.m.
 45 visitors to the Archer Heights Branch of the Chicago Public Library at 5055 South Archer enjoyed Jacob Kaplan give an all-new presentation on the overlooked history of the Southwest Side and suburbs, including Archer Heights and surrounding communities.
 Industrial history, residential developments and other interesting facets of the area were all discussed.
 The presentation also included ethnic history, overlooked neighborhood architecture, retail relics, and other oddities and remnants.
 Many historic and current photos and maps were featured, including the Chicago Steel Service Company building, as seen above.

 Chicago Tribune, 1929